-The Government is continuing to work with councils and state agencies on what else is needed to support the recovery and rebuilding effort.
+Many people in NSW have lost their homes or businesses in the recent devastating bushfires across the state.
+The NSW Government is continuing to make changes to planning rules to make it easier for people to recover and rebuild after the bushfires.
+The NSW Government is continuing to work with councils and state agencies on what else is needed to support the recovery and rebuilding effort.

-Details of these initiatives and further general guidance on returning to your property, cleaning up and rebuilding your home are provided below.
+Further information on the Initiatives that commenced on 31 January 2020 and 5 February 2020 and further general guidance on returning to your property, cleaning up and rebuilding your home are provided below.

 Certain demolition, repair works, and the use of storage containers will be allowed without council approval.About the changes